Video Multimethod Assessment Fusion: Components

 The above features are fused using a SVM-based regression to provide a single output score in the range of 0–100 per video frame, with 100 being quality identical to the reference video.
 These scores are then temporally pooled over the entire video sequence using the arithmetic mean to provide an overall differential mean opinion score (DMOS).

+To handle 4K viewing distances, v1 adjusts the feature values according to the normalized viewing distance, so that a single model can be retrained and reapplied.

+Also, as of v1, the No-Enhancement Gain (NEG) variant is enabled by default.
+It prevents the score from being artificially inflated on some visual enhancement techniques.

+v1 removed the Visual Information Fidelity (VIF) feature to reduce computational cost.

 Due to the public availability of the training source code ("VMAF Development Kit", VDK), the fusion method can be re-trained and evaluated based on different video datasets and features.

+Original version

+The original version of VMAF, released in 2016, fused a different set of features using a support-vector-machine (SVM)-based regression: